ashdavies/talks/2024/09/navigation-in-a-multiplatform-world/navigation-in-a-multiplatform-world.md

 ## [fit] Good Code == Removable Code
 ### Code your own obscolescance

-^ Code should be fun to write, but shouldn't exist for long

 ^ Code should be fun to write, and even more fun to delete